cake-build/cake-action/README.md

       cake-version: tool-manifest
 ```

+> :information_source: This option is ignored when [using Cake Frosting projects](#project-path).

 ### `cake-bootstrap`

 As of [Cake 1.0.0](https://github.com/cake-build/cake/releases/tag/v1.0.0), any [custom modules](https://cakebuild.net/docs/fundamentals/modules) that you reference in your script are [bootstrapped automatically](https://github.com/cake-build/cake/issues/2833) upon running it.

-_Ignored_ for Cake Frosting Project.

-If you're using an older version of Cake, however, you need to explicitly [bootstrap](https://cakebuild.net/docs/fundamentals/preprocessor-directives#module-directive) them before running the script.
-The Cake action can take care of this extra step for you by setting the `cake-bootstrap` parameter to `explicit`:
+For older versions of Cake, you need to explicitly [bootstrap](https://cakebuild.net/docs/fundamentals/preprocessor-directives#module-directive) any referenced modules before running the script.
+The Cake action can handle this extra step for you by setting the `cake-bootstrap` parameter to `explicit`:

 ```yml
 steps: